oeitam/mgtd/README.md

  - when tagging - notify the user if the tag is new or existing
  - \\/add a recurring Activity ability (like - an activity that is created in a specific project once a month automatically)
  - \\/we have state transitions date and text. print them together (ither in list @ID or specially)
- - add function what just searches the database for a word and returns all items with this word
  - check - list wakeup supposed to return what has wakeup in teh past and this week.
 On Sunday it did not give anything ... on Monday - it showed what needs wakeup this week.
 So there is a shift of a day in 'what is this week'.
 Check.
  - add a shortcut like #<some shortcut> @ID ==> that will turn into something like tag @ID tTODAY | some text ?
  - when doing edit to the name of a megaproject, need to go and replace this name for projects in their records
  - and also - support move command for projects from one megaproject to another
  - add to 'online' also a check that all tasks and activities under a project is in the correct state (can do that per task and per activity)\
-project that is dormant all tasks and activities cannot be open or onhold, etc.
+project that is dormant all tasks and activities cannot be open or onhold, etc. ~~also check no duplicate IDs ~~
- - add autometically that the system keeps the previous action @id (if there was one, otherwise -1). this will save tyoping in case of donig list @id, some action @id (same id)
  - error - i cerated two projects named okr and it failed (took them!)
- - complete cid and lid. seems need to update cid with each call to get_id.
- - check - do we really need to get a new id for every transaction, even if not really need a new ID? seems it makes progress for each all regardless. was that intended in the past?
  - search to TODO and fix
  - document all commands
  - END